 For the White Chocolate Glaze

-1/2 white chocolate morsels
+1/2 cup white chocolate morsels

 1 teaspoon half & half